August 25, 2014 · Leave a Comment

 Proposition 480: Blank check or a shot in the arm for Arizona?

 Have you noticed the new hospitals being built in the valley over the past 10 years?
 Why are we doubling down on a taxpayer – funded hospital that competes with them?
 It makes no sense to increase taxes on small businesses that have seen their taxes rise 30% between 2009 and 2013 and are barely recovering from the recession.
 Read this piece from the experts at the Arizona Tax Research Association - Arizona’s taxpayer watchdogs.
 Further reading: Vote No on Prop.
 480; it’s expensive and unwise and Vote No on 480

 Proposition 487: Pension Reform or shenanigans?
 Read more »

 Wouldn’t you want the option to try an experimental drug that might save or extend your life?

 That option may be up to YOU, the Arizona voter.
 This session, after learning what terminal patients go through to even be considered for a clinical trial to test drugs in the FDA pipeline, the Arizona Legislature passed HCR 2005 , also known as the Terminal Patients Right-to-Try Act.
 The measure allows patients diagnosed as terminal greater access to potentially life-saving drugs that have not completed final FDA approval.
 The approval we’re talking about are drugs or therapies that have passed Stage 1, which means the drug won’t cause further harm to the patient, but the efficacy and side effects haven’t been fully vetted.
 Read more »

 October 25, 2014 · Leave a Comment

-Here’s what’s happening now: Recently I learned from an involved Gilbert parent that five out of the seven BIOLOGY and SCIENCE textbooks used in Gilbert Public School District are not law-abiding either.
+Here’s what’s happening in Gilbert: Recently I learned from an involved parent that five out of the seven BIOLOGY and SCIENCE textbooks used in Gilbert Public School District are not law-abiding either.
 Read more »